-It is thought that the pyramid of Queen Khentkaus II (of the fifth dynasty of Ancient Egypt) at Abusir was initially constructed as the satellite pyramid in the pyramid complex of Neferirkare was adapted to become her burial site.
+It is thought that the pyramid of Queen Khentkaus II (of the fifth dynasty, Old Kingdom) at Abusir was initially constructed as the satellite pyramid in the pyramid complex of Neferirkare was adapted to become her burial site.

 Graffiti on a block of her pyramid names Khentkaus (Khentkawes) as “King’s Wife” and indicates that work on this pyramid was halted during the tenth year of the reign of an unnamed pharaoh.
 It is likely that this was due to the death of her husband Neferirkare.